DesignInTheBlack/Rara-Astro-Repo/README.md

 | `4xl`      | 160rem     | 2560px    | 2K             |
 | `5xl`      | 240rem     | 3840px    | 4K             |

+* please note: if you expand upon or rename any of these, you must adjust the vite plugin accordingly (plugins/vite/vite-plugin-tailwind-shorthand)

+## Shorthand Syntax

+EWDS provides several shorthand notations for common Tailwind utility combinations.
+This is achieved through the use of a tailored vite plugin that converts the EWDS shorthand notations into their corresponding tailwind classes.
+In so doing, the precompiled files are less class cluttered and as such more readable, approachable, and maintainable.

+* Note that omitted values in the shorthand are replaced with an underscore '_'.

-### Breakpoint Shorthand Syntax
+### Breakpoint Shorthand

-The breakpoint shorthand syntax allows you to specify different classes for different breakpoints using a concise notation:
+The breakpoint shorthand syntax allows you to specify different classes for different breakpoints using a more concise, mobile-first notation.

 ```
 class class class /breakpoint/ class class class /breakpoint/ class class class

 ```

 Example:

 ```html
 <div class="text-[fluid-base,bold,_,_,_,_,purple] /sm/ text-[fluid-lg,_,_,_,center,_,_] /lg/ text-[fluid-xl,_,_,_,_,_,_]">
   <!-- Content -->
 </div>
 ```

-## Shorthand Syntax

-EWDS provides several shorthand notations for common Tailwind utility combinations:

 ### Grid Shorthand